vitalets/playwright-network-cache/README.md

 ```

 #### 2. Use `cacheRoute` inside test
-For example, to cache GET request to `https://example.com/api/cats`:
+For example, to cache a GET request to `https://example.com/api/cats`:
 ```ts
 // test.ts
 test('test', async ({ page, cacheRoute }) => {